Fast Data-driven Greedy Sensor Selection for Ridge Regression: Applications

 Figures~\ref{fig: PSP}(\subref{fig: PSP_EEG1})--\ref{fig: PSP}(\subref{fig: PSP_BDG}) show sensors selected by the sensor-selection methods with the white markers when $p = 10$.
-The color contour represents the magnitude of the pressure difference between the corresponding location and its symmetric location.
+The color contour represents the magnitude of the change in the pressure difference between the corresponding location and its symmetric location.
 The warm and cold colors represent large and small pressure differences, respectively.
+REG, DG, and, BDG, which are tailored to reconstruction of the pressure difference $x$, are likely to select sensors at which the magnitude of the change in $x$ is relatively large.
+Such sensor selection would yield measurement with high signal-to-noise ratio.
+In contrast, GREG and SOMP, which are for estimating the yaw angle $\gamma$, are not likely to select sensors in the large-magnitude region.
 GREG tends to select sensors near the side edge while SOMP selects many sensors around the centerline.
-REG, DG, and, BDG, which are tailored to reconstruction of the pressure difference data $X$, are likely to select sensors at which the magnitude of $X$ is relatively large.
-GREG1, which takes the regularization into account, selects more pairs of adjacent sensors than GREG0.
-The sensor selection of GREG1 sacrifice broad measurements a little but serves robust measurement to the observation noise at the adjacent sensors.
+GREG $(\tilde{\lambda} = 10^{-4})$, which takes the regularization into account, selects more pairs of adjacent sensors than GREG $(\tilde{\lambda} = 0)$.
+The sensor selection of GREG $(\tilde{\lambda} = 10^{-4})$ sacrifice broad measurements a little but serves robust measurement to the observation noise at the adjacent sensors.

 Figure~\ref{fig: PSP}(\subref{fig: PSP_error_tr}) shows the root-mean-square estimation error of the yaw angle for the training data.
-The training error is fist, second, and third smallest for GREG1, GREG0, and SOMP, respectively, and the differences among them are small.
+The training error is fist, second, and third smallest for GREG $(\tilde{\lambda} = 10^{-4})$, GREG $(\tilde{\lambda} = 0)$, and SOMP, respectively, and the differences among them are small.
 The training error for REG and BDG is as small as each other when $p \ge 3$.
 DG is worst with respect to the training error.